-Application No. 141157 (John Swift, for Northpoint Investments - Tentative Map, Commercial Development Permit, Coastal Development Permit and Height Exception) was approved by your Commission on December 9, 2015.
+Application No. 141157 (John Swift, for Northpoint Investments Fund (now NPI Fund II, LLC) - Tentative Map, Commercial Development Permit, Coastal Development Permit and Height Exception) was approved by your Commission on December 9, 2015.
 This approval allowed for the construction of a 20,800 square foot mixed use building with one 9,600 commercial condominium unit at the lower floor and eight residential condominium units at the second and third floors, together with 1,600 square feet of shared service/circulation areas, and the construction of a detached 2,033 square foot residential parking structure.
 This approval was appealed to the California Coastal Commission on January 6, 2016.
-On February 11, 2016, the California Coastal Commission, after a public hearing, found that no substantial issue existed with respect to the grounds on which the appeal was filed, and the therefore the approval of 141157 became effective on February 11, 2016.
+On February 11, 2016, the California Coastal Commission, after a public hearing, found that no substantial issue existed with respect to the grounds on which the appeal was filed; therefore, the approval of Permit 141157 became effective on February 11, 2016.